khanhpdt/khanhpdt.github.io/_posts/security/2016-02-25-public-key-infrastructure.md

 ---
 # Overview

-PKI is security infrastructure which provides all necessary services to implement public-key cryptography and thus enables secure communication using public-key cryptography on open networks.
+PKI is the security infrastructure which provides all necessary services to implement public-key cryptography on open networks and thus enables secure communication using public-key cryptography on those networks.

 # Main concepts